 However, in that moment I resolved to show my old man exactly who he was messing with.

 I’m not sure my father knew it or not, but this is where the dogged defiance in me got sparked and started to get refined in the crucible of life.
 I spent the next two years trying to prove to the world that I didn’t need college and that I would make it on my own.
 I got a job as a bottom rung “roustabout” in the oil field.
 I worked 80-100 hour weeks in the West Texas sun, next to the hardest and least forgiving men I had ever met.
 I made a lot of money.
-I wasted a lot of money.
+I blew a lot of money.
 But, I learned to shut the fuck up and buckle down.

 In college, no one will kick the shit out of you for missing an assignment.
 In the oil field, if you choose to ignore a task your boss is going to make some very direct and physical corrections.
 This kind of management forces accountability, and it helps you get good on your feet and with your hands.
 I loved the work, and I learned that if you listen to your more experienced co-workers and show initiative, you are given more responsibility.